-

 Method 1: Using Services App

-- To ensure it stays running, double-click it and set “Startup type” to “Automatic”
+5. To ensure it stays running, double-click it and set “Startup type” to “Automatic”.
+6. Click “Apply” and then “OK”.

 Method 2: Using Command Prompt (Admin)

-- Right-click Start button or press Windows key + X
+1. Right-click on the Start button or press Windows key + X.

 Method 3: Using PowerShell (Admin)

-- Right-click Start button or press Windows key + X
+1. Right-click on the Start button or press Windows key + X.

 0 out of 5 stars